Quick overview

 This also applies if he needs it for his relatives, e.g. children who have started university.
 However, the relatives should actually move into the flat.
 A fake need may lead to a claim for damages and generally call into question the validity of such a statement.

-A lease of business premises can be terminated, particularly for reasons that you have agreed in the lease, so care on both sides in negotiating the lease itself is very important.
+A lease of business premises can be terminated, particularly for reasons you have agreed in the lease agreement, so care on both sides in negotiating the agreement itself is very important.
 However, if you do not have the exact grounds for termination of the lease of non-residential business premises set out in the contract, the statutory conditions will apply.
-This is similar to the case of a lease of a flat.
+This is similar to the case of a lease of an apartment.

 The law also allows a tenant of a space used for business to terminate a fixed-term lease if, for example, he or she ceases to be fit to carry on the business.
 Legislation may change and the tenant may not be able to use the premises for business as intended in the contract.